 Environmental Resource Permitting (ERP)

-Our Environmental Consultants can help you acquire environmental resource permits (ERP) in all five Florida water management districts and Florida DEP.
-All development in Florida must receive a permit from these five water management districts before any land can be cleared and turned over.
-This Environmental Resource Permit (ERP) is required before beginning any construction activity that would affect wetlands, alter surface water flows, or contribute to water pollution.
+Our Environmental Consultants can help you acquire an ERP in all five Florida water management districts and Florida DEP.
+All development in Florida must receive a permit from one of these regulatory agencies before any land can be cleared and turned over.
+This ERP is required before beginning any construction activity that would affect wetlands, alter surface water flows, or contribute to water pollution.

 YBE is a full-service environmental consulting firm offering a thorough approach to make your property Florida Environmental Permit-compliant: